It’s that most wonderful time of the year — for falling into the doldrums and slacking off on your freelance marketing, that is.

 3. Work the schmooze angle

 Do any of your local clients (or prospective clients) throw holiday parties?
 See if you can wrangle an invite!
+Even though this might look a little different with COVID-19.

 When I freelanced for the Los Angeles Times, one of the perks was getting to attend their annual holiday office party.
 It was a great opportunity to get to know editors better on a personal level in a casual setting away from the usual deadline pressures.